-Both loan programs work in conjunction with HOME funds, federal housing tax credits (HTC) or other public or private funding sources.
+Both the LMIR and the FFCC loan programs work in conjunction with HOME funds, federal housing tax credits (HTC) or other public or private funding sources.

 LMIR and FFCC loans are available through the annual Multifamily Consolidated Request for Proposals (RFP) process as well as on an open pipeline basis (subject to the availability of sufficient funding).
 Refer to the Multifamily Application Instructions: Consolidated RFP and HTC Rounds 1 and 2 for application instructions.